yamanidev/octolib.org/README.md

 ## About

-Octolib is the school hub for [ESI SBA](https://www.esi-sba.dz/) students that shares:

-- School materials (lessons, exercices with solution, labs...).
-- Previous exams with solution.
+A student-managed ESI SBA library for lessons, labs and previous exams.

 ## Contribution guidlines

-We welcome contributions to this hub.
-In fact they're necessary for the relevance of the resources, and thus must be updated on a yearly basis.
-Here are some rules for the sake of consistency and regulation:
+We welcome contributions, in fact this project needs them on a yearly basis in order to survive and stay relevant.
+Here are the some guidelines to ease the process and to regular the content:

 - All resources must be hosted on Google Drive.
 - Folder structure must follow the format below.